-CMS has released an update to the CMS MIPS Participation Lookup Tool for clinicians and groups to check on 2018 eligibility for the Merit-based Incentive Payment System (MIPS).
+CMS has released an update to the CMS MIPS Participation Lookup Tool for clinicians and groups to check on 2018 eligibility for the Merit-based Incentive Payment System (MIPS) and now displays a clinician’s hospital based and patient facing status.
 Plan now in 2018 to earn a positive payment adjustment in 2020.

 Using the MIPS eligibility tool is easy

 Looking up your MIPS eligibility status is as easy as entering your National Provider Identifier (NPI) in the search field.
 The next screen will then explain whether you need to participate during the 2018 performance year.
 The portal will display details about the clinician and their associated Tax Id Numbers (TINs).
 For each associated TIN, the portal will display the clinician’s QPP participation status, patient facing classification, and hospital based status.

 As a reminder, clinicians classified as non-patient facing or hospital based are excluded from reporting the Advancing Care Information (now, Promoting Interoperability) category of MIPS.
 Non-patient facing clinicians also have reduced reporting requirements for the Improvement Activities Category, 1 high weighted or 2 medium weighted activities.